20.1.0 Classifications - Student

 20.1.4 Dropping and/or Adding Courses

-Students may add and drop courses themselves on UCanWeb with their PIN up through the third day of classes, at which time no fee will be imposed.
-Beginning the fourth day of classes each semester, all changes will utilize the course change request 4th day and beyond available in UCanWeb under the registration tab.
+Students may add and drop courses themselves on UCanWeb through the third day of classes, at which time no fee will be imposed.
+Beginning the fourth day of classes each semester, all changes will utilize the “UCanWeb 9 – Course Change Request” available in UCanWeb under the Registration tab.
 The request must be approved by the student’s academic advisor and/or academic Dean.
+Detailed instructions for how to add or withdraw from a course after the semester is in session can be found on the Registrar’s website.

 20.1.5 Auditing Courses

 With permission of the instructor, a person may audit any credit course offered by the College.
 A maximum of two courses may be audited in one semester, unless a waiver is obtained from the Provost.
 An individual may not audit the same course in two consecutive semesters.
-The Course Audit Form, which is available from Deans’ Offices or the Registrar, must be completed and returned to the Registrar’s Office.
+The Course Audit Form, must be completed and returned to the Registrar’s Office.
 Course audits require a registration fee of $50 per course, but are free of charge for those 60 years of age and over.
 Individuals may not begin auditing a course until the registration process is completed as described on the course audit form.
 Once the individual has elected to audit a course, one cannot subsequently change the audit to credit.
 No credit is granted for audited courses.
 A grade of AU (audited course) will appear on the student transcript; this grade will not be calculated in the student’s GPA.
 The course auditor will abide by the conditions agreed to by the instructor and auditor as stated on the course audit form.
 Auditors must adhere to the Student Code of Conduct as published in the Student Handbook and in each course syllabus.
 Permission to audit may be revoked for disruptive or inappropriate behavior.
 Campus student services (i.e., Academic Support Services, Counseling, etc.) are not available for course auditors.

 20.1.6 Withdrawal From Courses